Wales’ painful World Cup history

 Opponents: Denmark, Greece, USSR

-England's party happened without Wales who paid for a poor start, including a defeat to a then lowly Greece side.
+England's party happened without Wales who paid for a poor start, including a defeat by a then lowly Greece side.

-Exit was all but confirmed with a narrow defeat to the USSR in Moscow with two games remaining, a trip that reportedly saw Ivor Allchurch left behind in duty free at the airport, Cliff Jones forget his boots and John Charles call time on his international career.
+The exit was all but confirmed with a narrow defeat by the USSR in Moscow with two games remaining, a trip that reportedly saw Allchurch left behind in duty free at the airport, Cliff Jones forget his boots and John Charles call time on his international career.

 Year - 1970.
 Manager - Dave Bowen